thvnx/lalvm/README.md

 cmake --build --preset=debug
 ```

-`CMakeUserPresets.json` is gitignored — each developer maintains their own copy.
+`CMakeUserPresets.json` is gitignored; each developer maintains their own copy.
 `CMakePresets.json` is committed and holds the shared build settings (Ninja, Debug
 mode, assertions enabled).